Brendonjhawkins/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+This hook is used to create a match to a previously mentioned source; sometimes a url.
 1. How would you explain form validation to someone who has never programmed before?
+Validation is used to confirm that certain input fields, have specified data inserted into them.
+Like ensuring a password matches guidelines/requirements.
 1. In 1-2 sentences, define end to end testing.
+This testing environment allows for a more realistic performance test.
+That looks at the users perspective and the programmers perspective.

 ## Instructions